-- Reduce three angles to two, does the contradiction of “impossibility” still exist?
-Increase three angles to four, and does it still exist?
-If so, what is the unique meaning of the “impossible triangle”?
+- Reduce the three constituents to two, does the contradiction of “impossibility” still exist?
+Increase three constituents to four, and does it still exist?
+If so, what is the exact meaning of the “impossible triangle”?

 - What’s the practical guidance of the impossible triangle on the implementation of blockchain project?

 “Scalability ” has been replaced by “performance” in a few versions, but even if it hasn’t been replaced, people can still semantically use “scalability” to refer to “performance.”
 But the two concepts are not equivalence.
 Scalability is just one of the ways to improve performance.
 Performance is just one of the features of the implementation of scalability.
 The figure below is a common version of the impossible triangle.